-- Failure of the worker to comply with the requirements of Chapter 3 of the 1998 Act after being requested to do so by the insurer may result in the worker having no entitlement to weekly payments of compensation with the power to suspend, terminate and cease weekly benefits provided to the insurer pursuant to Section 48A of the 1998 Act.
+- > Failure of the worker to comply with the requirements of section 48 of the Workplace injury management and Workers Compensation Act 1998 after being requested to do so by the insurer may result in the worker having no entitlement to weekly payments of compensation with the power to suspend, terminate and cease weekly benefits provided to the insurer pursuant to Section 48A of the 1998 Act.
 Any suspensions, terminations or cessation of benefits will be advised in writing by the insurer.
-Any subsequent resumption of weekly benefits does not entitle the worker to payment for the period the worker had no entitlement to weekly payments. - Failure of a nominated treating doctor to participate in the development of and in the arrangements under an Injury Management Plan may result in the nomination of another medical practitioner who will participate in the development of the Plan. - Failure by an injured worker to contact Guild Insurance and obtain a written authority for a change of nominated treating doctor may result in those medical costs not being paid by Guild Insurance and the new doctor not being recognised by Guild Insurance as the nominated treating doctor. - Failure by an employer to comply with a requirement under Injury Management may result in a premium surcharge.
+Any subsequent resumption of weekly benefits does not entitle the worker to payment for the period the worker had no entitlement to weekly payments. - Failure of a nominated treating doctor to participate in the development of and in the arrangements under an Injury Management Plan may result in Guild Insurance requesting the worker nominate another medical practitioner who will participate in the development of the Plan. - An injured worker must advise Guild Insurance of a change of Nominated Treating Doctor.
+While it is the worker's right to nominate a doctor of their choosing, it is recommended that any changes are discussed with the case manager to avoid interruption to medical care. - Failure by an employer to comply with a requirement under Injury Management may result in a premium surcharge.

-Permanent Impairment
+10. Permanent Impairment